 Every employee has a voice in ensuring that they and their coworkers are not exposed to hazards in the workplace.

 June Is National Safety Month at Northrop Grumman

 The National Safety Council (NSC) estimates that a worker is injured on the job every seven seconds.
 These injuries are preventable, and their impact on an employee’s quality of life can have many negative impacts.
-To recognize the importance of safety in the workplace, Northrop Grumman participated in the NSC’s National Safety Month in June.
+To recognize the importance of safety in the workplace, Northrop Grumman participates in the NSC’s National Safety Month each June.

 Northrop Grumman Employees Share Their Thoughts About Safety

 Evidence of this commitment to safety is best demonstrated in the words of our employees.
 Everyone at Northrop Grumman is invested in the importance of safety in the workplace — including (but not limited to) engineers, facility managers, manufacturing managers, process analysts and technicians.
 Here, a few Northrop Grumman employees share what safety means to them.

 “I work with a great team, and because of them, we have built together that safety is our number one priority; see something, say something!”

 “Safety in the workplace means preventing harm to ourselves, protecting our team members and maintaining vigilance in everything we do.”

 Adam, Electronics Engineering Manager